Kikobeats/js-mythbusters/README.md

 }
 ```

+Any name used as property name that is not a string is stringified via `.toString()`, even numbers, so 1 becomes "1".

+Also, `Arrays` in JavaScript are just `Objects` with magic length property.

 ## Monomorphic over Polymorphic types

 Operations are monomorphic if the hidden classes of inputs are always the same - otherwise they are polymorphic, meaning some of the arguments can change type across different calls to the operation.
 For example, the second add() call in this example causes polymorphism: